DanishRampure/git-demo/README.md

-git restore <filename>-To restore the file that was deleted When you create by a repository in local the branch name is Master where as when you create the git repo in github the bydefault branch is main
+git restore <filename>-To restore the file that was deleted When you create by a repository in local the branch name is Master where as when you create the git repo in github the bydefault branch is main git push -all of your local commits are added to remote repository in github